About Helen F. Graham Cancer Center & Research Institute

 • Through our membership in the prestigious National Cancer Institute Community Oncology Research Program (NCORP), the Graham Cancer Center offers leading-edge NCORP clinical trials to the patients we are privileged to serve.
 The Graham Cancer Center also offers a robust pharmaceutical clinical trials program.

-• At the Cawley Center for Translational Cancer Research (CTCR), medical researchers and doctors work side-by-side to bring scientific discoveries from the lab directly to the bedside of patients, with investigations of breast cancer, colon cancer, radiation oncology and tissue engineering.
-This approach to problem-solving lends urgency and a human touch to the cancer fight.
+• In 2009, we partnered with University of Delaware, Delaware Biotechnology Institute and others to expand wet labs and establish the Cawley Center for Translational Cancer Research (CTCR).
+This collaboration brings medical researchers and doctors together to bring scientific discoveries from the lab directly to the bedside of patients, with investigations of breast cancer, colon cancer, radiation oncology and tissue engineering.
+As one of only two non-university-based tissue-banking programs in the U.S., the Institute collects human tissue samples to advance understanding of cancer and fuel translational research that bridges basic science and potential therapies.

 • The Graham Cancer Center conducts industry-leading genetic engineering cancer research at the Gene Editing Institute.
 Discoveries here could well change the course of cancer treatment in the future.